Types of accommodation

 A transfer to cantonal facilities occurs: a) when a person gets a positive decision or a temporary admission within an accelerated procedure; b) when the extended procedure is ordered; c) when a person is accommodated in a federal asylum centre for more than 140 days, even if their application has been dismissed or rejected.

-Cantons are in charge of their own reception centres.
-Usually, asylum seekers and beneficiaries of protection will be first accommodated in collective centres, and at a second stage in shared apartments or private apartments for families.
+Cantons oversee their own reception centres.
+Usually, asylum applicants and beneficiaries of protection will be first accommodated in collective centres, and at a second stage in shared apartments or private apartments for families.
 The management of reception centres at cantonal level is very often entrusted to NGOs or private companies.[1]
-For those rejected asylum seekers who have lost their right to social assistance, the cantons provide for emergency aid shelters (see Forms and levels of material reception conditions).
+For those rejected asylum applicants who have lost their right to social assistance, the cantons provide for emergency aid shelters (see Forms and levels of material reception conditions).

 Below is an overview of the different types of centres, principally at the federal level, as cantons all have their own specificities.